ligato/docs/docs/plugins/vpp-plugins.md

 **Conf File**

-You can change the polling interval, disable export to prometheus, and disable/enable the telemetry plugin using the telemetry plugin conf file:
+You can change the polling interval, disable prometheus export, and enable/disable the telemetry plugin using the telemetry plugin conf file:

  - `polling-interval` time in nanoseconds between reads from the VPP.
  - `disabled` set to `true` to disable the telemetry plugin.